Wilmer Valderrama Reveals Lesson He and That ‘70s Show Co-Stars Want to Teach Their Kids - E! Online

 "I mean, when I came to the United States back in the early '90s, I remember it was '93, when I got here and I didn't know how to speak English," Wilmer shared.
 "And when I watched television, unless I watched Desi Arnaz or anything else, I really—it's a thing.
 So, seeing that [Nakano]'s going to wake up to a world where all of us have fought those battles and said ‘no,' and said ‘no' enough to all the roles that didn't really empower us to be the community that we really have been to this country, and the contribution that we've given to this country, its beautiful."

 It's a moment in time that Wilmer is undoubtedly grateful to be a part of and can't wait to continue to add to.
-"I think immigrants are being celebrated more and more in cinema and television now," he shared.
+"I think immigrants are being celebrated more and more in cinema and television now," he said.
 "There's a wave coming.
 I look back at those characters and I'm proud, I'm proud of the trajectory.
 I've been doing this thing for almost 26, 27 years now, and we really have moved the needle forward.
 So, it's a really exciting time…I'm proud of the next project I'm going to be doing.
 That's going to be another big moment for my daughter.
 To be able to create that, it's pretty exciting."

 (This interview has been edited and condensed for clarity.)